Frequently Asked Questions

 4. Can I bring you an injured animal?

-If you find an injured or orphaned animal please contact your local district office of the Department of Natural Resources.
+If you find an injured or orphaned animal please contact your local district office of the Department of Lands and Forestry.
 View a list of regional DNR offices.

 5. Do the animals have names?